Environment | In harmony with nature

 • Promote stakeholder interaction through sharing water efficiency best practices and knowledge that are employed across our operations

-Based on the Water Stewardship Policy, the Group will develop and implement specific water stewardship plans by 2030 according to each local environment, focusing on its manufacturing facilities located in water stress areas*.
-As of December 2023, all 17 sites in the scope had completed the development of water stewardship plans.
+Based on the Water Stewardship Policy, Bridgestone will develop and implement specific water stewardship plans by 2030 according to each local environment, focusing on its manufacturing facilities located in water stress areas*.
+In 2024, all 17 sites in scope completed the development of water stewardship plans.
 These site-based plans include the actions outlined in OUR WAY of the Water Stewardship Policy, such as “reduce water withdrawal and increase water-use efficiency.”
-The Group will promote the implementation of the plans at their respective sites as well as develop plans for other production sites in water stress areas.
+Bridgestone will promote the implementation of the plans at their respective sites as well as develop plans for other production sites in water stress areas.

 * Water stress areas: Areas with the risk of deterioration of freshwater resources in terms of quantity and quality.